GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 Anything ending the movement phase inside of or exiting the area of the spell is subject to an attack.
 If ending the phase inside, it is crushing.
 If attempting to exit, it is biting.
 If the attack would qualify to damage armor or is a critical hit, the creature is restrained and grappled by the spell (treat any opposed grapple check result as being equal to the spellcheck die result + spell tier).

 If the spellcheck is a critical success, you may choose to move the area up to .5 yard at the end of each phase.
-Any creatures restrined by the spell remain where they are.
+Any creatures restrained by the spell remain where they are.

 You may use your reaction to inflict a biting or crushing attack against a creature within the area of the spell.
 If the attack would qualify to damage armor or would be a critical hit, the foe is restrained and grappled as above.
 An attack inflicted this way gains a bonus equal to the spell's tier if you are also within the area of the spell.